In the training phase, a number of points are important:

 - Working on leash handling skills.

-- Surface changes: from sandy soil, grass, woods, to the trailing on hard surfaces, such as paving stones, pebbles, gravel, asphalt, sidewalks and gutters.
+- Surface changes: from sandy soil, grass, woods, to trailing on hard surfaces, such as paving stones, pebbles, gravel, asphalt, sidewalks and gutters.

 - Crossing roads and paths.